What is chronic myeloid leukaemia (CML)?

 • look for leukaemia cells.

-• Bone marrow test
+• Bone marrow biopsy

-A bone marrow test is when a doctor or nurse takes a small sample of bone marrow to test for abnormal white blood cells.
+A bone marrow biopsy is when a doctor or nurse takes a small sample of bone marrow to test for abnormal white blood cells.
 They usually take the bone marrow from the back of the hip bone (pelvis).
 Rarely, they may take it from the breast bone (sternum).

-• Cytogenetic and molecular tests
+Cytogenetic and molecular tests

-These tests look for gene changes (mutations) inside the leukaemia cells.
+Cytogenetic and molecular tests look for gene changes (mutations) inside the leukaemia cells.
 Tests may include:

-• Philadelphia chromosome test – doctors use the blood and bone marrow samples they have taken to look for the Philadelphia chromosome.
+Doctors use the samples of blood and bone marrow they have taken to look for the Philadelphia chromosome.

-• Polymerase chain reaction (PCR) test – this blood test looks for the BCR-ABL1 gene in the leukaemia cells.
-It is a very sensitive test, which can detect tiny amounts of leukaemia.
+This blood test looks for the BCR-ABL1 gene in the leukaemia cells.
+It is a very sensitive test that can detect tiny amounts of leukaemia.

 If you are diagnosed with CML, you will have regular PCR blood tests.
 Doctors use this test to check how well treatment is working.